 Ozone measurements are a Swiss tradition

 Switzerland has a long history of conducting ozone measurements in the upper atmosphere.
 As early as 1926, Prof. P. Götz started measuring the ozone levels in Arosa, and these measurements have continued with almost no interruptions ever since.
 This worldwide unique series of measurements makes it possible to study the development of the ozone layer over a very long period of time.
-The data was acquired by means of different Dobson and Brewer spectrophotometers.

 Ozone profile measurements

-Statistical analysis of the series of ozone measurements
+Statistical analysis of the ozone series

 - Appenzeller C, AK.
 Weiss and J. Staehelin (2000), North Atlantic Oscillation modulates total ozone winter trends, Geophys.
 Res.
 Let., 27, 1131-1134.